For adults with bipolar I or II depression used either

 At 6 months, the average weight change for people on CAPLYTA was -0.02 lbs.

-CAPLYTA may cause weight gain.
+Weight gain may occur.
 You and your healthcare provider should monitor your weight.

 Movement disorders, including inner feelings of restlessness or the need to move around (akathisia) were not common when taking CAPLYTA.